 Project Update 2014

-RWE Innogy UK's (formerly RWE npower renewables) application for the proposed Clocaenog Forest Wind Farm has been submitted to, and accepted by the National Infrastructure Directorate of the Planning Inspectorate (PINS).
+RWE Innogy UK's application for Clocaenog Forest Wind Farm was consented by the Secretary of State for Energy & Climate Change on 12 September 2014, following recommendations made by the Planning Inspectorate (PINS).

 To view any of the relevant documentation, including the Environmental Statement and Consultation Report, related to the wind farm applciation, you may visit the Clocaenog Forest Wind Farm project pages on the Planning Portal website: PINS website.

 In 2008, we were awarded the rights to seek planning permission to develop a wind farm in Clocaenog Forest in North Wales.
 The woodland is managed by Natural Resources Wales on behalf of the Welsh Assembly Government.

 Since that time we have undertaken an extensive range of detailed studies, including environmental and technical assessments.
 These help us to determine what kind of wind farm could be proposed for this site.